Use our glossary to understand common industry terms.

 The medical benefit provides insurance coverage for drugs administered by intravenous infusion or injection in a clinic or other outpatient setting.

 Medicare is a federal social insurance program that provides health insurance for patients over the age of 65 and patients with certain disabilities.
 Medicare is funded through payroll and income taxes, as well as beneficiary contributions (deductible, co-insurance and premiums) which vary by Part.
-Medicare is the single largest healthcare payer and the second largest drug payer.

 Medicare Advantage is the private health insurance alternative to the federally run original Medicare.
 Anyone who joins an MA plan still has Medicare.
 It includes the same Part A hospital and Part B medical coverage that original Medicare provides but not hospice care.
 Most MA plans also include Part D prescription drug coverage.